 2. David’s Charge Regarding Joab 5-6

-David gave Solomon specific directions concerning three person, the first of whom is Joab.
+David gave Solomon specific directions concerning three persons, the first of whom is Joab.
 Verses 5-6 say, “Now you yourself know what Joab son of Zeruiah did to me—what he did to the two commanders of Israel’s armies, Abner son of Ner and Amasa son of Jether.
 He killed them, shedding their blood in peacetime as if in battle, and with that blood he stained the belt around his waist and the sandals on his feet.”
 David wanted to see justice brought to the commander of his army—his nephew—over whom he himself either did not or could not exercise the control which he seems to be admitting here he should have maintained.
 Apparently, David was now conscious that he had not done well to spare him twice when Joab had clearly broken the law.
 The murder of Abner first and later of Amasa, both of them great men, captains of the hosts of Israel, was treachery and was personally offensive, detrimental, disadvantageous, damaging and destructive to David himself.

 The murder of a subject is a wrong to the king of that person; it is a loss to him.
 But these two men—Abner and Amasa—were not just ordinary citizens; they were appointed and important public figures in a kingdom.
 And since David was king, these murders were in a unique way against David, adversely affecting his reputation.
 They could have been serviceable to David.
 Magistrates (kings) represent the state and are the avengers of the blood of those over whom they have charge and responsibility.
 So David was responsible.